A new breed of finance frontrunners face the future: SMBs embrace the metaverse and cryptocurrency, Sage finds

-- Half (52%) believe decentralized currencies will prove ‘extremely’ viable as a long-term payment solution
+- Just over half (52%) of finance leaders believe decentralized currencies will prove ‘extremely’ viable as a long-term payment solution

 - A third (33%) plan to accept digital currencies within the next 12 months